-A. The CVWWT is a hiking trail around the Clare Valley Wine Region of South Australia, when complete it will be approximately 110km long and pass 24 cellar doors, 4 pubs, multiple cafes and restaurants, and will showcase the stunning rural and natural landscapes of the Clare Valley.
+A. The CVWWT is a 100km hiking trail around the Clare Valley Wine Region of South Australia.
+It passes close to 24 cellar doors, 4 pubs, multiple cafes and restaurants, and showcases the stunning rural and natural landscapes of the Clare Valley.

 Q. Is there a cycling version of the CVWWT?

-A. We had originally proposed to cycling version, however we have decided to focus on the hiking version, we may revisit a cycling option in the future
+A. We had originally proposed a cycling version, however we have decided to focus on the hiking version for now.
+We may revisit a cycling option in the future.

 Q. Is the trail open?

 A. Yes, all stages of the trail are now complete.

 A. Yes and No. Some parts of the trail which run through private property are closed during the fire danger season.
 Signage will be erected at the entry points to these properties with details of a suitable detour.